AnanyaGubba/Calendly-cln/README.md

 - App may ship with seeded/demo admin data (no full auth flow required for evaluation).
 - Email/SMS workflow pages are represented structurally; third‑party integrations may be mocked.
 - For a quick local run, SQLite is acceptable; for production-like behavior, prefer MySQL.
+- No authentication is required; the app uses a seeded default admin user.
+- The admin-side pages are intentionally modeled after Calendly’s layout patterns from the original website.
+- Email and SMS workflow pages are represented visually and structurally, but real third-party delivery integrations are mocked.
+- Rescheduling support is partially modeled in the schema and API through status handling and seeded examples, while the main mandatory user flow focuses on booking and cancellation.

 ---